 Toronto criminal defence lawyer Jeff Reisman is not afraid to challenge Provincial and Federal charges in Ontario or question authorities and hold them accountable for your Canadian Charter of Rights and Freedoms.
 Mr. Reisman has a proven record of success and will do his best to help fight the charges against you using various tactics, including but not limited to:

 - Arguing and filing against evidence that was obtained in direct violation of your Charter Rights.Law enforcement sometimes obtain evidence in a manner that violates a person’s Charter Rights.
 When this occurs, the evidence cannot be used against the person and can be eliminated from the case.

 - Challenging the validity of consented searches and searches that violate search warrants.The police cannot search a person or premises until they have produced a search warrant or obtain consent.
 Then they may only search the person or area for which consent was given or detailed in the warrant.

 - Challenging law enforcement’s lack of or inappropriate use of probable cause.Probable cause give the police the right to identify an immediate medical emergency, state of duress, or other emergency situation to allow them to enter premises or search a person.
 The police tend to abuse this power and use it inappropriately.

-Why is Jeffrey I. Reisman the Lawyer for me?
+Why is Jeffrey I. Reisman the Criminal Defence Lawyer For Me?